jasonrdsouza/jasonrdsouza.github.io/web/notes/homelab-reverse-proxy.md

 I recently set up a reverse proxy for my [homelab](https://www.reddit.com/r/homelab/), and one of the things I wanted to do was enable subdomains of a domain I own (`dsouza.io`) to point at distinct services that I host.
 I knew this required a reverse proxy like [Nginx](https://www.nginx.com/) or [Caddy](https://caddyserver.com/), but wasn't sure of the exact steps required.
 What follows is a lightly edited version of the notes I took along the way to figuring it out.

 ## CNAMEs
-Since I host most of my services on AppEngine, Google Cloud, or Github, I've only ever had to follow their instructions and create CNAME records to point to their servers, and never really spent the time to understand how things work under the hood.
-Doing it myself made me realize that a CNAME record simply allows you to point one (sub)domain name to another, allowing you to redirect requests for multiple domains all to the same IP address (and subsequently the same server).
+Since I host most of my services on AppEngine, Google Cloud, or Github, I've only ever had to follow their instructions and create DNS records to point to their servers, and never really spent the time to understand how things work under the hood.
+Doing it myself made me realize that a [CNAME record](https://en.wikipedia.org/wiki/CNAME_record) simply allows you to point one (sub)domain name to another, allowing you to redirect requests for multiple domains all to the same IP address (and subsequently the same server).

 Once you have that set up, you can check that the domain names are resolving as expected with the [dig](https://en.wikipedia.org/wiki/Dig_(command)) command line tool.
 For example: